Olympics-Canoeing-Race car designers reinvent kayak for Japanese paddler | Sports-Games

 The one-year delay caused to the Games because of the COVID-19 pandemic gave the company, which was acquired by materials maker Toray Industries in 2018, more time to perfect its design.
 Yura declined to say how much Mooncraft's kayak project is costing, only that Adachi is not paying for it.

-On the artificial white water rapids at the Kasai slalom centre, Adachi is using boat No. 9, with boat No. 10, the latest model, in reserve.
+On the artificial white water rapids at the Kasai slalom centre, Adachi used boat No. 9, with boat No. 10, the latest model, kept in reserve.
 Adachi, Yura said, wanted a kayak that is stiffer than those used by other paddlers.
-"I have a boat that is fitted to this course," said Adachi, who is set to compete in the canoe slalom semifinal on Friday.
+"I have a boat that is fitted to this course," said Adachi.

+The world number 59 placed sixth in the canoe slalom heats, although he failed to qualify for the final, which was won by Jiri Prskavec from the Czech Republic.
+Of the 12 slalom medals awarded in Tokyo 10 were won by Europeans.

-Of the nine slalom medals awarded so far seven have been won by European paddlers.
-That strong performance by the world number 59 could help boost the sport's popularity in Japan, but it could also provide Yura with an opening to take on European boat makers on their own turf.
+Adachi's strong showing in Tokyo, however, could provide Yura with an opening to take on European boat makers on their own turf.
+"I have been approached by someone in France," said Yura.
+"But going into full production is not the same as making bespoke kayaks for Adachi," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)